-Think the stork may be planning to pay you a visit?
+Think you might be expecting?
 From sore boobs to bloating and food cravings, here are the top 10 pregnancy signs.

 Why it happens?: The increased blood flow (caused by surging hormones, what else?) to your chest is probably making your boobs swollen and sensitive to the touch.

 Is it common?: Don't worry, you're not the only one dealing with chest pain.
 For some it lasts just a week but for others it could happen throughout your entire first trimester.

 What should you do?: Get a supportive bra.
 Talk to a professional who can help you with fittings — and be sure to leave a little extra room (in case they keep growing!).

 Darkening areolas (the area around the nipples) can appear as early as a week or two after conception.
 Like so many early pregnancy symptoms, this one is also a result of hormonal surges.

 Why it happens?: The darkening of the area around your nipples happens because of your surging pregnancy hormones.
 Your body is preparing your breasts to feed your baby (which is a good thing!).